wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 * Downloading OpenAPI specification (OAS) for your API structure as `swagger.json` file.

 Learn more about available options from the [User guide](../user-guides/api-discovery.md).

+## Tracking changes in API structure

+The company may have many small teams, disparate programming languages, and variety of language frameworks.
+Because of this, the specification is always out of date, which means security officers do not know all their security landscape.
+This causes some risks, for example:

+* The development team can start using a third-party library that has its own endpoints and the team doesn’t know about them.
+This way the company gets endpoints that are not monitored and not checked for vulnerabilities.
+They can be potential attack vectors.
+* The PII data begin to be transferred to the endpoint.
+An unplanned transfer of PII can lead to a violation of compliance with the requirements of regulators, as well as lead to reputational risks.
+* Other parameters that should not be transferred, for example `is_admin` (someone accesses the endpoint and tries to do it with administrator rights) begin to be transferred to the endpoint.
+* Important endpoint is no longer called.

+With the **API Discovery** module of Wallarm you can:

+* Track changes and check that they do not disrupt current business processes.
+* Make sure that no unknown endpoints have appeared in the infrastructure that could be a potential threat vectors.
+* Make sure PII and other unexpected parameters did not start being transferred to the endpoints.

+Learn how to work with the track changes feature in [User guide](../user-guides/api-discovery.md#tracking-changes-in-api-structure).

 ## Variability in endpoints